 As we move into being a larger parish two things will happen, one in the Diocese's gift and the other in the gift of the larger parish.
-The Diocese will work with those parishes looking to join together to do all that is possible to eliminate historic debt at the point of becoming a larger parish.
+The Diocese will work with those parishes looking to join together to do all that is possible to eliminate historic debt at the point of becoming a larger parish- historic being defined as accumulated debts pre 2022.
 The Larger Parish PCC and Clergy Leadership Team will then be able to look across the whole and make decisions regarding mission opportunity, ministry and finance with greater levers to pull than it had before.
 These two things, and the fiscal rules detailed in the protocol, should prevent debts from accruing.